Pseudorizer/loc0CoreMatrixClient/README.md

-# loc0NetMatrixClient
+# loc0CoreMatrixClient
 A Lightweight Matrix Client Built With .Net Core

 This is a lightweight client for interacting with the Matrix API.
 It can be used to create simple bots that recieved and send text/formatted messages, images, accept invites etc. I made this for personal use after I had to port a Discord bot of mine over to Riot.
-Also still a pretty newb programmer so if you want to improve this anyway feel free.
+Also, still a pretty newb programmer so if you want to improve this in anyway feel free.

 # Current Progress
 * Login with username/password